toshi0607/Go-FAQ-Japanese-Edition/original.md

 with the STL, a library for a language whose name contains, ironically, a postfix increment.

 ### Why are there braces but no semicolons?
-And why can't I put the opening brace on the next line?
+And why can’t I put the opening brace on the next line?

 Go uses brace brackets for statement grouping, a syntax familiar to programmers who have worked with any language in the C family.